zaqthss/minor/README.md

   * Path/`ErrorPattern_ILD.java`, results in Result/ILD/summary/pattern/
 * Section V.C.5  Evaluation on Online Computing
   * Path/`OnlineComputing.java`, results in Result/online/
 * Section V.D Applications: The final classification and clustering experiments were completed using Python.
-First, you need to run the corresponding Java files below to generate repair results, and then copy the folder named `repaired` in `Data/app/` to MINOR_py/data/ (already created)
+First, you need to run the corresponding Java files below to generate repair results, and then copy the folder named `repaired` form Data/app/ to MINOR_py/data/ (already created)
   * java
     * Path/Application.java, repair results in Data/app/repaired/
   * python